Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Farmer’s Market

-Shortly after our coffee and conversation with Szutu, we were off to the Brattleboro Farmers Market.
+Shortly after our coffee and conversation with Szutu, we went to the Brattleboro Farmers Market.

-Brattleboro was famous for an annual event derived from a local institution: The strolling of the heifers, in which cows were lead down the main street festooned with flowers, and the town held a festival.
+Brattleboro was famous for an annual event derived from a local institution: The strolling of the heifers, in which cows were led down the main street adorned with flowers, and the town held a festival.

-Sadly, after Covid, the event was discontinued, despite its huge popularity.
+Sadly, after Covid, the event was discontinued, despite its vast popularity.

-After cooling down in the shade with some Farmers Market lemonades, we headed over to Dosa Kitchen for lunch with some of the locals.
+After cooling down in the shade with some Farmers Market lemonades, we headed to Dosa Kitchen for lunch with some locals.

 Masala Dosa

 Dosa Kitchen is a food truck owned by Leda Scheintaub and her husband, Nash Patel.
-Their most famous dish and one that we tried was the “masala dosa,” a food creation native to South India.
+Their most famous dish we tried was the “masala dosa,” a food creation native to South India.

-Britney summed it up between bites of her own masala dosa, saying, “It’s just something special.”
+Britney summed it up between bites of her masala dosa, saying, “It’s just something special.”

 An Afternoon in The Great Outdoors